wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 * **Delay**

 > The callback is executed after the specified number of seconds.
-Fractions of a second may be expressed as floating point numbers.
+Fractions of a second may be expressed as floating-point numbers.

 * **Repeat**

 > The callback is executed after the specified number of seconds, repeatedly.
-Fractions of a second may be expressed as floating point numbers.
+Fractions of a second may be expressed as floating-point numbers.

 * **Stream readable**